 Things I Didn’t Like About Cursed Child:

-– The only thing I really didn’t like about Cursed Child is the shift in character.
-I’ve seen this come up a lot in other reviews as well, so I know I’m not misguided.
+- The only thing I really didn’t like about Cursed Child is the shift in character.
+I’ve seen this come up a lot in other reviews as well.
 There are just certain snippets of dialogue in the play that really didn’t ring true for our beloved characters.
 Particularly, I found that Ron’s character was a huge departure from the Ron of the books.
 Even with a 19+ year time-gap, this isn’t the Ron we know and love.
 He couldn’t have even grown into this person.
 I just don’t see it.

 Things I Did Like About Cursed Child:

 - I loved the bits that, I’m sure, J.K.
 Rowling had her hand in.
 The idea of Voldemort having a child (!!!) was a really pleasant plot surprise.
 I also really like that Draco’s son was suspected of being said child.

 - Another plot twist I loved is that Albus Severus Potter is in Slytherin.
 Harry was almost in Slytherin, but begged to be put into any other house.
 Albus might have done the same, if he hadn’t quickly made a friend out of Scorpius Malfoy.